Animal embryonic development

-The embryo then transforms into the next stage of development, the nature of which varies between different animal species (examples of possible next stages include a fetus and a larva).
+The embryo then transforms into the next stage of development, the nature of which varies among different animal species (examples of possible next stages include a fetus and a larva).

 Fertilization and the zygote

 The egg cell is generally asymmetric, having an animal pole (future ectoderm).

 It is covered with protective envelopes, with different layers.
 The first envelope – the one in contact with the membrane of the egg – is made of glycoproteins and is known as the vitelline membrane (zona pellucida in mammals).
 Different taxa show different cellular and acellular envelopes englobing the vitelline membrane.

 Fertilization is the fusion of gametes to produce a new organism.
 In animals, the process involves a sperm fusing with an ovum, which eventually leads to the development of an embryo.
 Depending on the animal species, the process can occur within the body of the female in internal fertilization, or outside in the case of external fertilization.
 The fertilized egg cell is known as the zygote.

 To prevent more than one sperm fertilizing the egg (polyspermy), fast block and slow block to polyspermy are used.
 Fast block, the membrane potential rapidly depolarizing and then returning to normal, happens immediately after an egg is fertilized by a single sperm.
 Slow block begins in the first few seconds after fertilization and is when the release of calcium causes the cortical reaction, in which various enzymes are released from cortical granules in the eggs plasma membrane, causing the expansion and hardening of the outside membrane, preventing more sperm from entering.